Last Updated on

 If you’re planning a trip to the Coachella Valley (Palm Springs, Palm Desert, Rancho Mirage, La Quinta, Indian Wells, etc.) you should consider one of our favorite family-friendly local activities – Polo tailgating on Sunday afternoons.

 January through to the end of March is polo season in the desert, and international teams show up to play matches on the same fields the musicians set up on for Coachella and Stagecoach music festivals.
 Polo is played at both El Dorado Polo Club and Empire Polo Club.
-I’ve never been to Empire, but I love their recent ad campaign for opening day, it’s super sexy and might just win me over:
+I’ve never been to Empire, but I loved their 2018 ad campaign for opening day, it was super sexy and might just win me over:

 Our polo tailgating setup is slightly less sophisticated:

 The first time I experienced polo tailgating was purely out of curiosity.
 I’ve seen Pretty Woman.
 I was expecting to see all the fancy people in their hats, out on the field in high heels, drinking champagne and trying to stomp divots and avoid the steaming piles.
 I was not disappointed.
 The crowd is a glorious mix of families, ranchers, socialites and even celebs.
 More than once we looked around after setting up, and realized we were tailgating next to William Devane, who has been in a million things, but most recently stole the show on Grinders with Rob Lowe.
 The Devane family are desert locals, have a Ranch in Thermal, and have long been active in the polo scene.

 You’ll be happy to know that we did get to stomp divots, and at El Dorado they play the song Pretty Woman every time we stomp.